What is Cross-Merchandising?

 - Educating the consumer.
 By demonstrating how the product can be used, the salesperson helps the customer discover new ways to use the goods.

 - Promotion of new products.
-Placing new products next to popular items increases their recognition and chances of purchase.
+Placing new products next to popular items increases their recognition and purchase chances.

 For cross-merchandising to be effective, it is important to follow a few key rules: